Stilone/MG/README.md

 ## How to Run the Project

+You can either follow the link https://stilone .github.io/MG/ or expand the project at home:

 1. Clone the repository: `git clone https://github.com/Stilone/MG.git`
 2. Navigate to the project directory: `cd MG`
 3. Install dependencies: `npm install`